binaryphile/docker-pgsql/README.md

 # Usage

-There are four scripts, two for creating the image and two for running
-it:
+There are three scripts you need to know about:

-- `prep.sh` - downloads and unzips the sources for PostgreSQL
+- `create-image.sh` - downloads the PostgreSQL source, creates a
-- `install.sh` - for use inside the image, installs PostgreSQL
-- `init.sh` - for use inside a container run from your image, initializes a database
+container, installs PostgreSQL and initializes the database
+- `interactive.sh` - runs an interactive session in the container, ready to run postgres
-- `run.sh` - runs an instance of PostgreSQL and exposes it on port 5432 by default
+- `daemon.sh` - runs PostgreSQL as a daemon container on host port 5432

 ## Creating the image

-### Prepping the source

-Edit `prep.sh` and `install.sh` to specify the PostgreSQL version you want.
-The source for your version must be available on the PostgreSQL ftp server.
-You can find the url in `prep.sh`.

-Run `./prep.sh`, which will download the sources and untar them.

-### Installing PostgreSQL

-Decide which version of Ubuntu you want to install from.
-Precise is recommended.
-If you use quantal, edit `sources.list` to change the distribution name.
+There are a few environment variables you need to set for the script:

+- **PGVERSION** - includes major.minor.revision.
+  - Set to "9.3.1" for the latest as of this writing
+  - Needs to be a version available at ftp://ftp.postgresql.org/pub/source/ (ignore the "v" in front of the version)
+- **USERNAME** - the name of the superuser account you'd like to create in the PostgreSQL database
+- **PASSWORD** - the password for the superuser account
+- **NAME** - your id on the Docker index
+  - if you don't have one, go set one up at http://index.docker.io/

+Here's an example of how to set these variables in bash:

+    $ export PGVERSION=9.3.1
+    $ export USERNAME=postgres
+    $ export PASSWORD=P0STGr3s
+    $ export NAME=mynameontheindex

+The `create-image.sh` script has defaults for a number of other variables, such as the repo name that will be created ("pgsql" by default) and the Ubuntu distribution the image will be based on ("ubuntu:precise" by default).
+Edit them as you see fit.

 Also, take a second to change `sources.list` to use your favorite local Ubuntu mirror rather than ubuntu.wikimedia.org.
 Leave the second line